deeplaying/char_wgu/README.md

 After not-very-long training on [Google Colaboratory](https://colab.research.google.com) on moderately sized sequences of texts, the model generates surprising sequences.
 Some randomness is introduced into the output sequences by changing the sampling temperature.
 See samply.py for mode details.

 * I trained a model on the text of the Constitution of Nepal 2072BS.
-The text was relatively small (about 200k characters) and the model was trained for 20 epochs, which took about 130 seconds per epoch.
+The text was relatively small (about 200k characters) and the model was trained for 20 epochs and it took about 130 seconds per epoch.

 ```
 ﻿ योग्यता नभएमा वा नरहेमा,